Voyage of the Brooklyn Saints: Cape Horn

+Pacific passage

 Brooklyn passed land's end "first rate," but could get no farther.
-Because of the dangers of a lee shore with high winds, it was standard practice for sailing vessels to give the western coastline of South America a wide girth.
+Because of the dangers of a lee shore with high winds, it was standard practice for sailing vessels to give the western coastline of South America a wide berth.
 Two hundred miles of "westing" was required before turning north.
 Captain Richardson pressed forward against the strong winds from the Pacific, repeatedly losing way.
 Not able to proceed west or turn north, he decided to turn south in hopes of catching a different wind pattern.
 The farther south the ship sailed toward Antarctica, the colder it became.

 Richardson's search for a countervailing wind finally paid off.
 Brooklyn was able to sail far enough west into the Pacific so that the ship could safely turn north.
 By the time the ship "doubled" Cape Horn (sailed the 1,200 miles from 50° South on the Atlantic side, down to 60° South at the southernmost tip of the continent, and north again on the Pacific side to reach 50° South), passengers were "making bread, pies, cakes, frying doughnuts on deck once more and children were romping about the deck."